guyhoulsby/HyperDrive/Models/Mises/README_Mises.md

 vectors).
 Note that internally HyperDrive implements these models using Mandel notation, converting between the two notations on input and output - see Section 11 of "Hyperdrive documentation.pdf" for a note on Voigt and Mandel notation, or see [Wikipedia](https://en.wikipedia.org/wiki/Voigt_notation).

-The potential functions for these model are expressed using invariants of the stresses etc., as HyperDrive provides functions that implement these and their derivatives.
+The potential functions for these model are expressed using invariants of the stresses _etc_., as HyperDrive provides functions that implement these and their derivatives.

 ### Models: